a7ul/express4-html-barebone-example/README.md

 (This doesnt use any templating engine)

-Just clone this repo
+1.Just clone this repo

-do  npm install
+2.do  npm install

-do npm start
+3.do npm start